kodadot/subwork/docs/home.md

 ---

 - [who is daily inside SubWork?](./family-members-in-subwork.md)
-- daily amounts of coworkers in SubWork
+- amounts of coworkers in SubWork
   - 9 co-workers in December ‘22
-  - 11 co-workers in May ‘23
+  - 23 co-workers in May ‘23
-  - 70 co-workers summer '23
+  - 90 co-workers summer '23
-- daily guests coming from cities like _Zurich, Singapore, Berlin, Prague, Vienna, Zagreb, Copenhagen, Milan_ and many more
+- daily guests coming from cities like _Zurich, Singapore, Munich, Berlin, Prague, Vienna, Zagreb, Copenhagen, Milan_ and many more
 - coming to visit us?
   - [join our Telegram group](./contact.md)